Speaking the language of inclusion

 In children, gender dysphoria diagnosis involves at least six of the following and an associated significant distress or impairment in function, lasting at least six months.

+Gender atypical behavior is common among young children and may be part of normal development.
 For children, cross-gender behaviors may start between ages 2 and 4, the same age at which most typically developing children begin showing gendered behaviors and interests.
-Gender atypical behavior is common among young children and may be part of normal development.
+True gender self identification sets around the ages of 6-7.
 Children who meet the criteria for gender dysphoria may or may not continue to experience it into adolescence and adulthood.
 Some research shows that children who had more intense symptoms and distress, who were more persistent, insistent and consistent in their cross-gender statements and behaviors, and who used more declarative statements (“I am a boy (or girl)” rather than “I want to be a boy (or girl)”) were more likely to become transgender adults.